 - Seating in each convenience store location

-- Customizable food and drinks through touch screen stations
+- Customizable food and drinks through a touch screen station

 - A market of fresh foods in some stores